 - Create your own website or publish them on marketplaces

 Each area has different marketplaces to focus on, but a personal website makes that sale and customer yours.

 My recommendation – use Shopify & the DDA app

 So you have probably decided on what digital products to sell now.
 If so, this is your next step.
 Major selling sites, like Shopify and WordPress/WooCommerce, have powerful distribution platforms.
 But Shopify is proven in the eCommerce space.
 From experience in creating eCommerce stores for many years, I know the best way to sell digital products is to:

 - Sign up to Shopify

-- Download the Digital Assets app (highly recommended)
+- Install the DDA (Downloadable Digital Assets) app (highly recommended)

-- Upload your digital products to the app and attach them to your products
+- Upload your digital files to DDA and attach them to your Shopify products

 To make your digital products genuinely secure, you’ll want to get this app.
 This app combines fraud protection, personalised file delivery and robust customer management.